-Here you can find the sessions that I have presented on conferences like JavaOne, JFokus, Devoxx FR, Geecon or Java2Days.
+Here you can find the sessions that I have presented at conferences like JavaOne, JFokus, Devoxx FR, Geecon or Java2Days.
 You can also find new ideas for sessions I’m working on.
-If you are looking for speakers to your conference or company, I’ll happily give any of these sessions to you.
+If you are looking for speakers for your conference or company, I’ll happily give any of these sessions to you.
 Feel free to contact me about it.

 Five Ways to Not Suck at Being a Java Freelancer

 Do you ever wanted to have a freelance experience, but don’t know how to get started?
 Do you think that becoming a freelancer is too much of a risk to trade with your stable job and steady income?
 Do you want to control and steer every aspect of your professional career without relying on someone else doing it for you?
 Maybe you feel unhappy with what you are doing and need a change?
 Or maybe you’re just adventurous enough and willing to try something different!
 Come to my lightning talk where I’ll discuss a few major points about doing freelance based on my own personal experience in the Java world, and hopefully, this will help you clear up your mind and make your own decision about trying to freelance someday.

 Java EE 7 Batch Processing in the Real World